BlairBowen/Knowball/README.md

 ## Abstract

 Knowball is the digital realization of a common game among friends.
-It is designed to explore how obscurity might be quantified computationally.
-The centerpiece of that design is our “obscurity engine,” a logical structure tuned to evaluate athletes based on achievements, social capital, and more.
+It is designed to explore how a human concept like obscurity might be quantified computationally.
+The centerpiece of that design is our “obscurity engine,” a machine learning model tuned to evaluate athletes based on achievements, social capital, and more.
 Knowball, the game, is a fun means of interacting with the engine.
-Players will name athletes in response to prompts and be scored per the engine’s outputs.
-Top scores will appear on leaderboards as a competitive, sporting bonus.
-We expect the engine to be a unique solution that agrees with our human interpretation of obscurity, and we expect the game to be playable online.
-This project blends our interest in sports with a deep dive into how deterministic models can handle vague concepts like obscurity.
+Players will name athletes in response to prompts and be scored per the engine’s outputs of athlete obscurity.
+The player will see a target of the combined top 5 obscurity scores for the prompt.
+We expect the engine to be a unique solution that agrees with our human interpretation of obscurity.
+This project blends our interest in sports with a deep dive into how computational models can handle vague concepts like obscurity.

 Read the full description here: [project-description.md](https://github.com/BlairBowen/Knowball/blob/main/project-description.md).